-When an Angel Spoke to Joseph Matthew 1:18-25 My hope for you this Christmas season is that your commitment will go deeper.
+WHEN ANGELS SPOKE STUDY Two When an Angel Spoke to Joseph Matthew 1:18-25 My hope for you this Christmas season is that your commitment will go deeper.
 That your acceptance of God's message will ring true in your heart.
 That your obedience to follow Him would be consistent, real, non-hypocritical, faithful, long lasting.
-That your patience will only add reality to your words of faith. -Pastor Charles R. Swindoll LACH year, we read the Christmas story and marvel at all the amazing things God did through His people.
+That your patience will only add reality to your words of faith. -Pastor Charles R. Swindoll EACH year, we read the Christmas story and marvel at all the amazing things God did through His people.
 Mary, who took on the role of giving birth to the Son of God.
 The shepherds, who welcomed Him to the world with great joy and celebration.
 The magi, who defied a king to protect the King of Kings.
-And of course, the star of the show, baby Jesus, who would be the savior of the world.
+And of course, the star of the show, baby Jesus, who would be the Savior of the world.
 Of the cast of the nativity, no one gets overlooked quite like Jesus' father . . . not His heavenly Father but His earthly adopted father, Mary's husband, Joseph.
-No choir sings "Joseph, Did You Know?"
+No choir sings, "Joseph, Did You Know?"
 And few plays move the spotlight away from Jesus in Mary's arms to focus on Joseph.
 Even the Scriptures have little to say about Joseph compared to the other figures of the nativity account.
 Nevertheless, Joseph's perspective still has importance to the story and relevance today.
-In this Searching the Scriptures study, that young man of faith will take center-stage for a moment to reveal what God was doing in and through him as he anticipated the birth of the Son.
+In this Searching the Scriptures study, that young man of faith will take center stage for a moment to reveal what God was doing in and through him as he anticipated the birth of the Son.

+WHEN ANGELS SPOKE STUDY Two

-When an Angel Spoke to Joseph Matthew 1:18-25
+When an Angel Spoke to Joseph

+Matthew 1:18-25

-PREPARE YOUR HEART As you prepare to learn about Joseph and glean from his example, use this prayer to set your heart right with God so that you can receive what He wants to show you today: Father, thank You for the masterful way You've orchestrated and directed Your plan for Your creation.
+PREPARE YOUR HEART As you prepare to learn about Joseph and glean from his example, use this prayer to set your heart right with God so you might receive what He wants to show you today: Father, thank You for the masterful way You've orchestrated and directed Your plan for Your creation.
 As I study these words You've preserved, please guide me so I can see You more clearly and love You more deeply.
 In Jesus' name I pray.
 Amen.

 TURN TO THE SCRIPTURES In this series of Christmas studies, we are looking at how the angels fit into the story of the birth of Jesus Christ, focusing not on the angels' appearance or power but on their message.
 After all, the English word angel comes from the Greek word meaning "messenger."
 Pastor Chuck Swindoll describes angels as "supernatural creatures sent by God with special messages to specific people for significant reasons."
-Below, we'll explore Matthew 1:18-25 where we'll examine Joseph's dream in which he encountered one of these angelic messengers who brought him great relief.
+Below, we'll explore Joseph's dream in Matthew 1:18-25 where he encountered an angelic messenger who brought him great relief.